Wt-Team & Community: What is the future of Wt?

 Wim.

-RE: Wt-Team & Community: What is the future of Wt? - Added by Mark Travis 6 months ago
+RE: Wt-Team & Community: What is the future of Wt? - Added by Mark Travis about 1 year ago

 Great to hear!
 I've been working on a commercial offering for 2 1/2 years and I can't imagine having to re-write it for another framework.
 I could do it, but I love this framework.
 I fear the process of training new hires (if I get to level!), but I think I know enough to get them productive.